dart-code-checker/dart-code-metrics/README.md

   align="right">
 </a>

-Dart Code Metrics is a static analysis tool that helps you analyse and improve your code quality.
+DCM is a static analysis tool that helps you analyse and improve your code quality.

 - Reports [code metrics](https://dartcodemetrics.dev/docs/metrics)
 - Provides [additional rules](https://dartcodemetrics.dev/docs/rules) for the dart analyzer